cbergoon/stitchdb/README.md

 ## Stitchd
 Yet another key value store - a work in progress...

-Stitchd's API is inspired by tidwall/buntdb and boltdb/bolt and make use of their elegant API design.
-But add a feature set that is tailored to a high throughput and less rigidly persistent use case with seamless geolocation support.
+Stitchd's API is inspired by tidwall/buntdb and boltdb/bolt and makes use of their elegant API design.
+Stitchd strives to add a feature set that is tailored to a high throughput and less rigidly persistent use case with seamless geolocation support.

 ### Goals
 Stitchd was born out of a need to replace a legacy timeseries/geolocation package with a more robust real-time solution